Our clinics during COVID-19: A list of FAQs

 You will be required to sanitize your hands upon arrival, using hand sanitizer at our front desk.

 You will also be required to sanitize your hands prior to touching our payment system at the end of your appointment.
-In the interest of reducing the need to touch the payment system, the maximum for tap payments has been increased and tap is the preferred method of payment.
+In the interest of reducing the need to touch the payment system, tap is the preferred method of payment, whenever possible.
 We are also able to securely keep your credit card on file and can process payment that way.

 You will be encouraged to sanitize your hands prior to leaving the clinic.